 The Abel Tasman Coastal Track offers stunning views over golden sandy bays, all the while surrounded by New Zealand native coastal bush

 The main part of the Coastal Track is 60km long, following the coastline of the national park closely, giving you the opportunity to take in the stunning views over golden sandy bays, all the while surrounded by New Zealand native coastal bush.
-Because it is one of New Zealand’s nine ‘great walks’, it is very well marked and signposted – plus, if you follow the coastline, there are not many opportunities to get lost along the way.
+Because it is one of New Zealand’s nine ‘great walks’ (but also great for running) it is very well marked and signposted – plus, if you follow the coastline, there are not many opportunities to get lost along the way.